junxit/us-congress-bills-111/metadata.md

 - 2009-07-29 — Introduced in House
 - 2009-07-29 — Introduced in House
 - 2009-07-29 — Referred to the House Committee on Oversight and Government Reform.
+- 2009-09-10 — Committee Consideration and Mark-up Session Held.
+- 2009-09-10 — Ordered to be Reported by Unanimous Consent.
+- 2009-09-15 — Considered under suspension of the rules. (consideration: CR H9507-9508)
+- 2009-09-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3386.
+- 2009-09-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-09-15 — Mr. Towns moved to suspend the rules and pass the bill.
+- 2009-09-15 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H9507)
+- 2009-09-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H9507)